Agnieszka-21/health-store/README.md

 ### The Surface Plane

 #### Design
-The design of the website is simple, minimalistic, and coherent.
-It is supposed to convey ease, simplicity, and make the end-user feel both grounded and welcome.
+The design of the website is supposed to convey ease, simplicity, and naturalness.
+This communicates on a deeper level the store's commitment to selling products which are close to nature, environmentally friendly, and which support one's health and well-being.

-The color palatte is based on earthy and neutral tones.
+The color palatte is based on colors associated with nature and simplicity.

-The main color - walnut brown - has been used throughout the page in the navbar and footer, and also on hover/select for elements like buttons and links to emphasise their active state.
-It is a neutral shade often associated with earth and nature, which can convey the message of the studio: we are here to help you feel calm, relaxed, and grounded.
+The main color - dark green #013a20 - has been used throughout the page in the header and footer, and also for most elements that the end-user might interact with like buttons and links to keep the website's design coherent and simple.
+It is a deep shade of green, bringing to mind nature, especially the plant world.
+This color reinforces the store's goals: we are here to support your health and to provide products that are close to nature.

-The main background color of the page is an off-white color #f7f7f7.
-Since most of the text is pure black (#000), it provides a good contrast while being gentler on the eyes and matching the natural theme of the color palette.
+The main background color of the page is a pure white color #fff.
+Since most of the text is liquorice black #1C0F13 or pure black #000, white provides excellent contrast, ensuring the website's optimal accessibility.
+It also works well for both dark green (e.g. used in links) and light sage #cdd193 used for the "Shop now" button on the homepage as well as while hovering over or focusing on any other buttons.

-There is also pure white color (#fff) used as background for cards on the Schedule page and My bookings page, so that the cards are clearly discernible from the off-white background but without creating too much contrast, which could result in distraction and overwhelm.
+Most elements that are links use the dark green color, are underlined, and the font-weight is bold to ensure plenty of contrast with the background since these are elements that the end-user will interact with.
+On hover/focus, the text decoration (underline) disappears for both better readability and to ensure that the user knows the link is active.
+An exception from that would be product names on the Shop page that are black and not underlined since the convention is that these are links to each product's detail page.
+On hover/focus, each product name becomes underlined to indicate that it is an active link.

-Elements that are links or made to look like links use the eye-catching "office-green" color (#008000), and the font-weight is bold to ensure plenty of contrast with the background since these are elements that the end-user will interact with.
+All buttons that are shown only to authenticated staff and admin users have a pale yellow color #FCFFD9 so that they are clearly discernible.
+This ensures easier website navigation for any staff members and visual clarity as to what is shown to the end-user, and what is hidden from them.

 The following table created with [Contrast Grid](https://contrast-grid.eightshapes.com/) shows the color palette utilised in this project.